Kgaogelo02/Kgaogelo02/README.md

 and I see the world as systems to understand, problems to solve,
 and software to build that makes a difference.

-📍 pretoria, south africa

 🪶 *“Wisdom is not knowing everything,
 but knowing what matters.”*

+📍 Based in Pretoria, South Africa

 ---